top of page

 Creeping thyme (Thymus species)

-Again, if you are looking to create a wonderful species rich lawn, let low growing thyme creep into it, when in flower, this not only serves your pollinators but looks stunning too
+Again, if you are looking to create a wonderful species rich lawn, let low growing thyme creep into it.
+When in flower; this not only serves your pollinators but looks stunning too

 Birdsfoot Trefoil.jpg